 If you have a learning disability

 We can write to you using simple words and pictures to make it easier for you to understand.
-If you need support to make a complaint you can contact one of the following Advocacy Services (pdf, 28 KB) .
+To find a free and independent advocacy service, please see the following link: https://www.nhs.uk/conditions/social-care-and-support-guide/help-from-social-services-and-charities/someone-to-speak-up-for-you-advocate/

 Occasionally, as part of the complaints process, we meet with complainants face-to-face.
 If this is required and you need an interpreter for British Sign Language or other language, we can arrange this for you.